alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

+COMP 353 - F / FALL 2019 Dr. Desai

+PROJECT 1

+MEMBERS:

+    Mair ELBAZ, 40004558
+    Daniel VIGNY-PAU, 40034769
+    Francois DAVID, 40046319
+    Alexandre THERRIEN, 40057134, CRSMGR: al_therr
+    Charles-Antoine GUITE, 40063098

+# Test Users to be Used for Testing the System
+UserID and Password
+Admin: username: rrr & password: rrr
+Controller: username: controller & password: controller Regular users: username: aaa & password: aaa (blank user, has just been created), username: username1 & password: password1, username: username2 & password: password2

+# Get Started
+Go to https://urc353.encs.concordia.ca/index.html to get started.
+The log in screen will be there waiting for your credientials.

+# Setting it up on your own PC
+To run the project:

+    Install and open XAMPP and start both Apache and MySQL Make sure your credentials to phpmyadmin are username:'root' and password:'' or blank Create a schema called comp353_final_project
+    Place all the project files in C:\xampp\htdocs Open your browser and in the search bar type localhost/ and include the file path of the .php file you want to run (note: htdocs is seen as the root here, so only include files and folders after, it is not necessary to write C:/xampp/htdocs...)
+    First thing you will want to do is run createTablesRevised.php located in localhost/path-to-this-project/createTablesRevised.php
+    Once your tables are created, run the script insertIntoTables.php to populate the tables located in localhost/path-to-this-project/insertIntoTables.php
+    Now that this is done, you can use the credentials: (the administrator username and password will be) ‘systemAdmin’ and ‘systemAdmin’, or (the controller username and password will be) ‘alexandre’ and ‘alexandre’, or (a regular user username and password would be) ‘username1’ and ‘password1’
+    Type localhost/path-to-this-project/html/index.html to get started.
+    Now, if you go to localhost/phpmyadmin, you will see a new database called comp353 with the different tables required for the assignment and the information these tables contain.

+# What was modified since the demo
+Passwords are now encrypted, admin can now add/remove users, input validation done massively.

 # How to setup your environment
 Use the script 'createTablesRevised.php' to create all the different tables required by the project.